syncfusion-content/wpf-docs/wpf/Chromeless-Window/Adding-controls-in-the-titlebar.md

 ---
 layout: post
-title: Adding controls in the Title bar in WPF Chromeless Window control | Syncfusion
+title: Adding controls in the Title bar in WPF Chromeless Window | Syncfusion
 description: Learn about Adding controls in the Title bar support in Syncfusion WPF Chromeless Window control and more.
 platform: wpf
 control: ChromelessWindow